rmia46/tg-cli/README.md

-Here’s a clean, professional GitHub-ready **README.md** for your CLI Telegram Client project:

----

 # 📟 CLI Telegram Client

 A command-line Telegram client with a **Matrix-style interface**, emoji autocorrection, and a unique **Code Mode** for sending messages in programmer-themed styles.